score-p/scorep_binding_python/README.md

 scorep.user.disable_recording()
 ```

-However, please be aware that the runtime impact is rather small, as the instrumenter is still active.
+However, please be aware that the runtime impact of disabeling Score-P is rather small, as the instrumenter is still active.
 For details about the instrumenter, please see [Instrumenter](#Instrumenter).

 ### Instrumenter
 With version 2.0 of the python bindings, the term "instrumenter" is introduced.
 The instrumenter describes the class that maps the Python `trace` or `profile` events to Score-P. Please be aware, that `trace` and `profile` does not refer to the traditional Score-P terms of tracing and profiling, but to the Python functions [sys.settrace](https://docs.python.org/3/library/sys.html#sys.settrace) and [sys.setprofile](https://docs.python.org/3/library/sys.html#sys.setprofile).